emberjs/ember.js/README.md

 For new users, we recommend downloading the [Ember.js Starter Kit](https://github.com/emberjs/starter-kit/downloads), which includes everything you need to get started.

-We also recommend that you check out the [annotated Todos example](http://annotated-todos.strobeapp.com/), which shows you the best practices for architecting an MVC-based web application.
-You can also [browse or fork the code on Github](https://github.com/emberjs/todos).

 # Building Ember.js

 NOTE: Due to the rename, these instructions may be in flux